 Insurance Profile

-The Hornet's 268 hp, sport-oriented positioning, and Dodge branding push it into a higher insurance bracket compared to most vehicles in this list.
-Average annual premiums typically run $1,600–$2,200 for a typical driver — the highest in this group.
-If total cost of ownership is the priority, factor this in.
-Performance vehicles consistently cost more to insure.
+The Hornet's 268 hp, sport-oriented positioning, and Dodge branding push it into a higher insurance bracket.
+Average annual premiums typically run $1,600–$2,200 for a typical driver — the highest in this guide.
+Factor this into your 5-year total cost.

 05 2026 Ford Escape

 The Ford Escape occupies the conventional slot: the proven, refined compact crossover that buyers have trusted for over two decades.
-The current generation doesn't generate headlines — it doesn't need to.
-It delivers dependable daily-driver performance, available hybrid and PHEV powertrains that meaningfully improve efficiency, and access to Ford's 3,000+ US dealer network — the largest of any brand in this list.
+It delivers dependable daily-driver performance, available hybrid and PHEV powertrains, and access to Ford's 3,000+ US dealer network — the largest of any brand in this guide.

 Specs at a Glance